RugerClaus/snowgame/README.md

 The object of the game is to capture snowflakes and push the grow meter to the max to level up.
 You need to avoid the falling rocks as collision with a rock forces a game over.
-Beating level 20 wins the game.
+The powerups are green and stop the player "melting" for 5 seconds Beating level 20 wins the game.
-The player is constantly *melting* and the rate increases depending on size.
-I may change this mechanic
+The player is constantly *melting* and the rate increases depending on size